top of page

 In our bungalow, conversations exist, repeated from the day, weeks, even months before.
 The same stories.
 A few play cards with a marked deck of cards gingerly handled.
 Some attempt to read their tattered books, saved from the flames, for the second time, by the fading light next to burning embers.
 We have one member able to serenade us on an aged guitar as he makes up songs, some cheerful, most sad.
 Redundant, we have heard these songs, these stories over and over.

-It is never a good idea to sit in front of a chiseled out block where a flicker of light makes for a potential target.
+It is never a good idea to sit in front of a chiseled-out block where a flicker of light makes for a potential target.
 Rarely fatal, sitting can be problematic.
-That and no one wants to be the butt of a butt joke.
+That, and no one wants to be the butt of a butt joke.

 Emily arrives as the temperature drops.
-She is pleasant both as a conversationalist and heat source.
-She is married but not, instead, one of many viewed as married-single.
-Her husband, they say, is best described as a hotheaded jerk, but has surgical skills that are highly valued.
+She is pleasant both as a conversationalist and as a heat source.
+She is married but, one of many viewed as ‘married-single’.
+Her husband, they say, is best described as a hotheaded-jerk, but has surgical skills that are highly valued.
 Enough about him.
-She arrives as the sun disappears, the temperature drops, and the rain begins.
-Another advantage of working in the kitchen, contact with most everyone and scrapes.
-Not that I would share scrapes or use them to barter.

 “What the f…. does he want?”